 - Q: I get problems compiling and linking some files when using OMDev with the MINGW (Gnu) C compiler under Windows. - A: You probably have some Logitech software installed.
 There is a known bug/incompatibility in Logitech products.
 For example, if lvprcsrv.exe is running, kill it and/or prevent it to start again at reboot; it does not do anything really useful, not needed for operation of web cameras or mice.

 Appendix A

 Major OpenModelica Releases

 This Appendix lists the most important OpenModelica releases and a brief description of their contents.
-However, right now only the versions from 1.3.1 to 1.4.3 are described.
-(The earlier releases will be described in a future update of the Users Guide).
+However, right now the versions from 1.3.1 to 1.4.5 are described.